- Some things, so close, they can't be seen

 A series of objects in dialogue.
 Occasionally activated through a performative tour, which pointed out items that would otherwise be missed.
 Furthermore, from my words unraveled a narrative of the relationship between Rietveld, Mrs Schröder and their families.
 This drama marked itself in the subdued surface of the things around.
 It was clear how the objects had seen it all.
 They remained in place but shivered - from both the turmoil and the fear of being revealed.

-42 items forming an installation which pervaded the space through material presence, my verbal tour and an illustrated leaflett
+42 items formed a narrative which pervaded the space through material presence, my performative tour and an illustrated leaflett

 Third floor -